 How to Apply

-Former staff (staff who served in 2011 or 2012) can fill out a former staff application and need only one reference.
+Former staff (staff who served in 2012 or 2013) wanting to volunteer can fill out a former staff application and need only one reference.

 Sarah Augustson, Director of Youth Ministry